Kuehnelt/solstice-dots/README.md

 <div align="center">
-    <h1>【 Solstice Dots 】</h1>
+    <h1>Solstice Dots</h1>
     <h3></h3>
 </div>

 # Description

 Those are my personal dotfiles for dailydriving in Fedora KDE.
-Most of it was inspirde from a mix of [Pazl27](https://github.com/Pazl27/dotfiles/tree/master) and [Emmale64](https://www.reddit.com/user/Emmale64/) configs.
+Most of it was inspirde from a mix of [Pazl27](https://github.com/Pazl27/dotfiles/tree/master) and [Emmale64](https://www.reddit.com/r/unixporn/comments/1o4lofv/kde_who_needs_hyprland/) configs.
 Everything is Catppuccin Mocha themed, with a heavy focus on CLI tools and easy of use.
 This repository contains: general configs for KDE and other applications, my custom shortcuts and aliases, my keyboard mods with keyd.

 # Preview